tachyon-ops/react-role-based-auth/README.md

 # React Role Based Auth

-Role based auth for redux
+Role based auth for redux.
+Have a look here: [react-rb-auth.herokuapp.com](https://react-rb-auth.herokuapp.com/) - on browser refresh, you'll be logged in automatically (it's just a boolean :bowtie: )

 ## Usage